sebastianspicker/open-lola/linux_connector/README.md

 Early notes are still uneven and may be folded into clearer sections later.

 ## Usage
-- Rewrote the the main flow explanation around the maintained behavior.
+- Made the the main flow assumptions easier to check later.

+## Caveats
+Some setup details still depend on the current local workflow and may change again.